Spirotropis genilda

 Spirotropis genilda is a species of sea snail, a marine gastropod mollusk in the family Drilliidae.

 Description

-The length of the shell attains 10.5 mm, its diameter 4.6 mm.
+The shell measures 10.5 mm in length and 4.6 mm in diameter.

-(Original description) The small, white shell contains about six whorls exclusive of the (lost) protoconch.
-The suture is distinct, the whorl in front of it slightly turgid, in front of which the anal fasciole is more or less constricted.
-At the shoulder begin about fifteen short, very obliquely protractive, wave-like ribs, with narrower interspaces, which are conspicuous only near the periphery.
-The surface is otherwise smooth except for faint incremental lines.
-The aperture is lunate.
-The anal sulcus is wide and shallow.
+(Original description) The small, white shell comprises approximately six whorls, excluding the (lost) protoconch.
+The suture is distinct, and the whorl in front of it is slightly turgid, with the anal fasciole being more or less constricted in front of it.
+At the shoulder, there are about fifteen short, very obliquely protractive, wave-like ribs with narrower interspaces, which are only conspicuous near the periphery.
+The surface is otherwise smooth, except for faint incremental lines.
+The aperture is lunate, and the anal sulcus is wide and shallow.
 The outer lip is sharp, thin and arcuately produced in front of the sulcus.
 The body is polished.
-The columella is short, gyrate, not pervious and obliquely truncate in front.
+The columella is short, gyrate, impervious and obliquely truncate in front.
 The siphonal canal is very short, wide, and slightly recurved.
 There is no operculum on the holotype.